gorarakelyan/metaseq/docs/training.md

 #### Logging training results with Aim

-To log metaseq training metrics and hparams with an Aim, you simply need to pass an extra flag like so:
+To log metaseq training metrics and hparams with Aim, you simply need to pass an extra flag:
 ```shell
 metaseq-train --aim_repo .
 ```